Paddy McCourt sexual assault case adjourned for a further four weeks

 Paddy McCourt.
 Pic by Piaras Ó Midheach/Sportsfile.

-Most of the issues holding up the contest involving former Finn Harps, Derry City and Celtic footballer Patrick McCourt have been resolved Derry Magistrate's Court heard today.
+Most of the issues holding up the contest involving former Finn Harps, Derry City and Celtic footballer Patrick McCourt have been resolved Derry Magistrate's Court heard.

-McCourt (38) of Wheatfield Court in Muff County Donegal is charged with one count of sexual assault that was said to have occurred on January 30 this year.
+McCourt (38) of Wheatfield Court in Muff, is charged with one count of sexual assault that was said to have occurred on January 30 this year.
 McCourt has denied the charge.

-At today's hearing a defence solicitor Ciaran Shiels told the court that some of the outstanding issues had been resolved.
+At yesterday's hearing, defence solicitor Ciaran Shiels told the court that some of the outstanding issues had been resolved.

 He said that he had received CCTV footage but said it was 'from an angle and a distance inconsistent with the contents of the interviews'.